arturo-lang/arturo/README.md

 There are no "special" language constructs (*even `if` is nothing but a simple statement*).
 Everything you see is a statement in the form `ID <expression> <expression> <expression> ...`

+### - Code is data.
+And data is code.

+Arturo can be used both as a data-interchange format and a programming language.
+Basically or data structures are valid code and all code can be represented as a data structure.
+Think of it as SDL/Json/YAML/XML combined with the power of Lisp - but without the... sea of opening and closing parentheses.

 ### - Each statement returns a value

 Whether what you would consider a "function" or any other statement, it will return a value.
 If it's a block of code (see: *function*), the last statement's result will be return - unless specified otherwise.